Thqrn/CTT/docs/video/smoothie/smoothievsblur.md

 * April 2024: First egui source code was pushed in the smoothie-rs repository

-* January 2025: Hqzki/hybridkernel made smoothie-go because « he felt like it »
+* January 2025: Hqzki/hybridkernel made smoothie-go because he felt like it

+* March 2025: smoothie-rs releases with a windows installer and GUI

+* April 2025: tekno releases blur v2.0, which features a GUI, years after the [initial Electron-based blurGUI](https://github.com/f0e/blurgui)

+* May 2025: tekno sets v2.23 as the latest stable release, jumping from v1.8 which released in late 2021

 Today blur's new beta makes it's internals more similar to Smoothie than teres was to blur.